Wayne Michaels

 Wayne David Michaels (born 22 January 1959 in Blackpool) is an English stuntman and stunt arranger.

+Biography

-He performed the bungee jump in the opening scenes in the James Bond film GoldenEye.
+Michaels attended Millfield School from 1972 to 1977.
+He is married to Tracey Eddon since 1990 and have one child.He performed the bungee jump in the opening scenes in the James Bond film GoldenEye.
 The opening 220 m bungee jump, shot at the Verzasca Dam in Switzerland, was voted the best movie stunt of all time as of 2002 and set a record for the highest bungee jump off a fixed structure.

 Apart from his work on a number of James Bond films, he has performed stunts on more than 60 British and international film and television projects during the 1980s, the 1990s, and the 2000s.